 Suggestions for long distance hikes in Holland

-Pieterpad (the southern half of Pieterpad has its own page at the Wandelnet website) is the most famous long distance hiking trail among the Dutch.
-It connects the village of Pieterburen in Groningen province up north to the St Pietersberg near Maastricht all the way down south in 26 day hikes.
+Pieterpad (northern half) and Pieterpad (southern half) is the most famous long distance hiking trail among the Dutch.
+It connects the village of Pieterburen in Groningen province with St Pietersberg near Maastricht all the way down south in 26 day hikes.
 It passes through the extremely flat landscapes of Groningen province, the moors and desolate flats of Drenthe province and the forests and hills of Overijssel, Gelderland and Limburg provinces.
-You’ll see some of the diversity of Dutch nature.
+You’ll see the diversity of Dutch nature.
 Not the coast though.

 Pieterpad is very popular among Dutch people, due to the fact, I guess, that it passes through atypical Dutch landscapes, such as hills and forests.
 This may not be what you are looking for as a tourist.
 But the fun thing probably is that you will meet up with Dutch hikers, and that there is plenty of accommodation along the route.
 The flip side is of course that it is probably wise to book your accommodation in advance.